Maxim-Mazurok/google-api-typings-generator/gapi.client.bigquery-v2/readme.md

 });

 /*
-RPC to get the service account for a project used for interactions with Google Cloud KMS */ await gapi.client.bigquery.projects.getServiceAccount({projectId: 'projectId'});
+Returns the email address of the service account for your project used for interactions with Google Cloud KMS.
+*/
+await gapi.client.bigquery.projects.getServiceAccount({projectId: 'projectId'});

 /*
-RPC to list projects to which the user has been granted any project role.
-Users of this method are encouraged to consider the [Resource Manager](https://cloud.google.com/resource-manager/docs/) API, which provides the underlying data for this method and has more capabilities.
+Lists all projects to which you have been granted any project role.
 */
 await gapi.client.bigquery.projects.list({});